YahyaS3d/leetcode-challenge/README.md

 ## Repository Structure

 - `problems/`: Contains subdirectories for individual LeetCode challenges, each with its own README and solution files.
+- `day x/`: each day has it own challenge!

 ---